MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Use the **Export** and **Import** buttons to make changes for your scanner across several repositories.

-This way, you don't need to make the same changes several times, manually, in the Azure portal.
+This way, you don't need to make the same changes several times, manually, in the Azure portal or Purview compliance portal.

 For example, if you have a new file type on several SharePoint data repositories, you may want to update the settings for those repositories in bulk.

+**To make changes in bulk across repositories in the Purview compliance portal:**

+1. In the Purview compliance portal, select a specific content scan job and navigate to the **Repositories** tab within the pane.
+Select the **Export** option.

+1. Manually edit the exported file to make your change.

+1. Use the **Import** option on the same page to import the updates back across your repositories.

-**To make changes in bulk across repositories:**
+**To make changes in bulk across repositories in the Azure portal:**

 1. In the Azure portal on the **Repositories** pane, select the **Export** option.
 For example: